Oregon Shakespeare Festival: History

 Angus L. Bowmer retired in 1971, and leadership of the Festival passed to Jerry Turner, who widened the Festival repertory to production of classics by the likes of Molière, Ibsen, and Chekhov.
 When Turner retired in 1991, actor/director Henry Woronicz took control through 1996.
 OSF then recruited Libby Appel from the highly respected Indiana Repertory Theatre.
 She served as Artistic Director from 1996 through 2007.
 Bill Rauch succeeded Libby Appel as Artistic Director, serving from 2008 to 2019.
 He incorporated musicals and non-western plays into the annual selection, and sought connections between classic plays and contemporary concerns.
 He also started the Black Swan Lab in which 15–20 OSF actors developed new works for the stage.
 Inspired by Shakespeare's 37 plays, Rauch also initiated a 10-year program to commission up to 37 new plays collectively called American Revolutions: The United States History Cycle, 32 of which have been commissioned and ten of these have reached the stage, several to great acclaim including Tony awards.
+Nataki Garrett was selected to be the next artistic director in April of 2019, with 2020 to be her first full season.

 Bing Crosby served as an honorary director of the Festival from 1949 to 1951.
 Charles Laughton visited in 1961, saying "I have just seen the four best productions of Shakespeare that I have ever seen in my life."
 Laughton begged to play King Lear, but died in 1962 before he could fulfill the dream.
 Stacy Keach was a cast member in 1962 and 1963.
 Duke Ellington and his orchestra presented a benefit concert in 1966 that brought many luminaries to Ashland.